 Hemlock grows abundantly in the nooks and crannies of this chasm along with other wild vegetation.

-The steep hills and grottos in the surroundings reminding you of all the fairy tales set in the wild forest sides.
-So, visit this spot soon after Old man’s caves and get lost in its awesome beauty.
+The steep hills and grottos in the surroundings will remind you of all the fairy tales set in the wild forest sides.